Speak to your doctor now before you get COVID-19 to learn about what you should do if you get sick.

 • Pregnant women

-If you live in a remote area and have reduced access to healthcare or are a resident in an aged care or disability care facility, discuss your risk with your GP as you may be eligible for COVID-19 antiviral treatment or additional supportive care.
+If you live in a remote area and have reduced access to healthcare, or you are a resident in an aged care or disability care facility, discuss your risk with your doctor.
+You may be eligible for COVID-19 antiviral medicines or additional care.

 Protecting yourself from COVID-19 if you are at higher risk of severe illness

-Speak to your doctor now before you get COVID-19 to learn about what you should do if you get sick.
-Things you should discuss with your doctor include:
+Speak to your doctor now before you get COVID-19 to learn what you should do if you get sick.
+Topics you should discuss with your doctor include:

 • Getting a pathology form for a COVID-19 PCR test from your doctor in case you get symptoms